jurgenizer/scuba_clock/scuba_clock/README.md

 # Scuba Clock

 This app is a scuba-themed analog clock.
-It has a light theme and a dark theme, and displays sample weather and location data.
+It displays the actual time and date, and sample weather and location data.

 <img src='analog.gif' width='350'>